leejo/CGI.pm/README.md

 parameter is created.
 Note that this method only recognizes the named argument calling syntax.

-## Importing all parameters into a namespace:
+## Importing all parameters into a namespace

     $query->import_names('R');